mbtgy/tcG/README.md

 `guip` is the data set provided with the package.
 It's the 2006-2017 Automn rainfall series at a 6 minutes time step recorded in Guipavas (France) provided by [Météo France](https://donneespubliques.meteofrance.fr).

+## Examples

+Examples showing how to use the package are shown in the RMarkdown available in `/vignette`.